xianglusoc/xianglusoc.github.io/index.md

 ## About
 Hi!
 My name is Xiang Lu (吕想).
 I am an Assistant Professor at the Urban Governance and Design Thrust, Society Hub, Hong Kong University of Science and Technology (Guangzhou).
 Before joining HKUST(GZ), I was an Assistant Professor at Zhejiang University.
 I received my PhD in sociology from New York University (2021) and an LLB in sociology from Tsinghua University (2015).

-I am broadly interested in AI and society / computational social science, migration, race and ethnicity, public opinion and attitudes, and media studies.
-My recent work focuses on the influence of demographic factors on social biases in human annotation processes, racial representation and nation-building discourse in media, and the socio-psychological mechanisms underlying public attitudes toward international migration.
+I am broadly interested in AI and society, computational social science, migration, race and ethnicity, public opinion and attitudes, and media studies.
+My recent research focuses on algorithmic bias in human–AI interaction, the impacts of AI on interpersonal relationships and social interaction, agentic society, racial representation and nation-building discourse in media, and public attitudes toward international migration and their socio-psychological mechanisms.

 To learn more about my research, download my [CV](./docs/Xiang Lu CV.pdf) here.